+eSafety guidelines to be displayed throughout the school
-Staying safe means keeping your personal details private, such as full name, phone number, home address, photos or school.
-Never reply to ASL (age, sex, location)

-Meeting up with someone you have met online can be dangerous.
-Only meet up if you have first told your parent or carer and they can be with you

-Information online can be untrue, biased or just inaccurate.

-Someone online my not be telling the truth about who they are they may not be a 'friend'

-Let a parent, carer, teacher or trusted adult know if you ever feel worried, uncomfortable or frightened about something online or someone you have met or who has contacted you online

-Emails, downloads, IM messages, photos and anything from someone you do not know or trust may contain a virus or unpleasant message.
+MILE and stay safe Staving safe means keeping your personal details private, such as full name, phone number, home address, photos or school.
+Never reply to ASL (age, sex, location) Weeting up with someone you have met online can be dangerous.
+Only meet up if you have first told your parent or carer and they can be with you Information online can be untrue, biased or just inaccurate.
+Someone online my not be telling the truth about who they are they may not be a 'friend' et a parent, carer, teacher or trusted adult know if you ever feel worried, uncomfortable or frightened about something online or someone you have met or who has contacted you online mails, downloads, IM messages, photos and anything from someone you do not know or trust may contain a virus or unpleasant message.
 So do not open or reply

-Social Media, including Facebook and Twitter
+Social Media, including Instagram, Facebook and X (Twitter)

-Facebook, Twitter and other forms of social media are increasingly becoming an important part of our daily lives.
+Instagram, Facebook, X (Twitter) and other forms of social media are increasingly becoming an important part of our daily lives.

-- Our school uses Twitter to communicate with parents and carers.
-Michelle Wilson is responsible for all postings on these technologies and monitors responses from others - Staff are not permitted to access their personal social media accounts using school equipment at any time. - Staff are able to setup Social Learning Platform accounts, using their school email address, in order to be able to teach pupils the safe and responsible use of Social Media - Staff, governors, pupils, parents and carers are regularly provided with information on how to use social media responsibly and what to do if they are aware of inappropriate use by others - Staff, governors, pupils, parents and carers are aware that the information, comments, images and video they post online can be viewed by others, copied and stay online forever - Staff, governors, pupils, parents and carers are aware that their online behaviour should at all times be compatible with UK law
+- Our school uses Instagram, Facebook and X (Twitter) to communicate with parents and carers. - Staff are not permitted to access their personal social media accounts using school equipment at any time. - Staff are able to setup Social Learning Platform accounts, using their school email address, in order to be able to teach pupils the safe and responsible use of Social Media - Staff, governors, pupils, parents and carers are regularly provided with information on how to use social media responsibly and what to do if they are aware of inappropriate use by others - Staff, governors, pupils, parents and carers are aware that the information, comments, images and video they post online can be viewed by others, copied and stay online forever - Staff, governors, pupils, parents and carers are aware that their online behaviour should at all times be compatible with UK law